m-lab/website/_pages/04-data.md

 # About M-Lab's Data

-M-Lab stores our canonical raw data in [Google Cloud Storage](https://console.developers.google.com/storage/browser/m-lab/) and makes that same data available for querying via [Google's BigQuery platform](https://bigquery.cloud.google.com/queries/measurement-lab).
+M-Lab stores our canonical raw data in [Google Cloud Storage](https://console.developers.google.com/storage/browser/m-lab/).
+Google Cloud Storage contains all of our data in raw form (no parsing).
+Additionally, we parse a copy of our raw data for a subset of our tests into [BigQuery tables](https://bigquery.cloud.google.com/queries/measurement-lab), so that the data is queryable through a SQL interface.

 Data collected since January 2009 for four M-Lab tests is available: